-- There is a cause to suspect, or a child is at risk or has suffered significant harm. - The allegation warrants a police investigation - The allegation is so serious that it might be grounds for dismissal. - The continued presence of the accused practitioner at the setting may hinder or impinge on any investigations carried out by CSC and the Police.
+- Whistleblowing within the childcare setting regarding concerns that are raised by staff. - There is a cause to suspect, or it is clearly evident that a child is at risk or has suffered significant harm. - The allegation warrants a police investigation - The allegation is so serious that it might be grounds for dismissal. - The continued presence of the accused practitioner at the setting may hinder or impinge on any investigations carried out by CSC and the Police.

-We will evaluate the possible risk to children by the accused practitioner and how the situation can be effectively managed to ensure safety of the individual child involved, and all children within the setting.
+We will evaluate the possible risk to children by the accused practitioner and how the situation can be effectively managed in order to ensure safety of the individual child involved, and all children within the setting.